kthrog/DFW-TA/classSession/lessonPlanTemplate-fromKimberly.md

 **ACTIVITY:** How will the students learn?
 What instruction mediums will be used (e.g. in person, online, hybrid or technology supported)?
 What potential threats/obstacles are associated with my choices?
 What steps can I take to minimize these?

 *1st Hour - In-person, tech-supported in computer lab*
-- [ ] Discussion about data in our daily lives
+- [ ] Discussion about data in our daily lives (10 min)
-- [ ] Brief lecture (with slides) on big data, open data, data repsositories, and data privacy
+- [ ] Brief lecture (with slides) on big data, open data, data repsositories, and data privacy (15 min)
-- [ ] Group walk-through of NIH data repositories, data.gov, data.wa.gov, and Google Dataset Search
+- [ ] Group walk-through of NIH data repositories, data.gov, data.wa.gov, and Google Dataset Search (10 min)
-- [ ] Activity 1: Find a dataset that could enhance your literature review
+- [ ] Activity 1: Find a dataset that could enhance your literature review (10 min)
-- [ ] Activity 2: In development
+- [ ] Activity 2: In development (10 min)

 Discussion questions:
-- Ask students to name ways they might have created data today
+- [ ] Ask students to name ways they might have created data today
-- Then ask students who owns that data they've created -- are they comfortable with that ownership?
+- [ ] Then ask students who owns that data they've created -- are they comfortable with that ownership?
-- Relate this to health data in the CHED and HSM worlds -- how much patient data is being created, who owns it, and is that structure working?
+- [ ] Relate this to health data in the CHED and HSM worlds -- how much patient data is being created, who owns it, and is that structure working?
 How much health data should be kept private, and how much should be shared for the public good?
 And of the data that's private, is it even accessible to the patients themselves?
 Why is this?
 Can we change it?
 Should we change it?

 Lecture slide content:
-- Definitions
+- [ ] Definitions
-- Ethics
+- [ ] Ethics
-- Use cases
+- [ ] Use cases
-- Emphasize that data is just part of the picture, and it is not objective or unbiased - that 'data doesn't lie' is actually untrue!
+- [ ] Emphasize that data is just part of the picture, and it is not objective or unbiased - that 'data doesn't lie' is actually untrue!

 Example data / repositories:
 - [State-level respite care, funding, etc. in NACDA](https://www.icpsr.umich.edu/icpsrweb/NACDA/studies/6584/summary)